scalacenter/scala-advent-of-code/docs/2023/puzzles/day20.md

 ## Part 2

-Part 2 asks how many button presses are required for a particular output module "rv" to receive a high pulse.
+Part 2 asks how many button presses are required for a particular output module "rx" to receive a high pulse.

 This can crudely be solved by just running the Elves' state machine until you find such a pulse: